jedcrandall/jedcrandall.github.com/courses/cse365fall2021/syllabus.md

 sure you submit your homework on time.
 I recommend keeping your code and other work for this course in a private repository that you periodically commit to.

+## Breakout sessions

+There will be Piazza discussions and meetings created around certain topics, and you're allowed to create these on your own.
+These are intended to develop a sense of fellowship among the CSE 365 students this semester and allow students to gather in a way that is centered around common interests.
+E.g., myself or one of you might create a Piazza discussion with something like, "Who's interested in learning more about digital forensics?"
+If enough people respond we can set up a Zoom meeting for the subset of the class that is interested.
+Participation in these breakout sessions is not required and does not affect your grade, but I strongly encourage you to participate in at least a couple of them.

 ## Prerequisites

 Computer Information Systems BS major, Computer Systems Engineering BSE major,